shalvah/strive/README.md

 There's a few other options you can pass to the `strive` function:

 ### `race`
 Strive runs all strategies/actions sequentially by default.
-If you want to run all at once and return the first successful one, then pass in `race: true`.
+If you want to run all in parallel and return the first successful one, then pass in `race: true`.

 Note that this only works when you have functions that return promises.
 Strive will fire all of them off and return the first successful one (that passes the check) using [`promise.any`](https://www.npmjs.com/package/promise.any).